 To help support wildlife, some scientific resources suggest planting your landscape with at least 75% or more native plants.
-Remember that during the summer food sources are more available than winter, making winter a more difficult time for urban wildlife to find food to forage upon.
+Remember that during the summer, food sources are more available than winter.
+Thus, in winter, it is more difficult for urban wildlife to find food to forage upon.
 If you have a bare winter garden, you can liven it up for yourself and for the neighboring wildlife.
 By planting native or non-spreading shrubs that produce berries or seeds, you can provide cover and much needed winter forage for wildlife.